Froggy-IT/FinalSDP/README.md

 Implemented Design Patterns

-**1. Bridge Pattern**
+1. Bridge Pattern
 Separates abstraction from implementation, allowing both to vary independently.
 Used to decouple different types of players from the game mechanics.

 Example functionality:
-- Players with different roles (Mage, Warrior, Archer)
-- Different ability implementations
+Players with different roles (Mage, Warrior, Archer) Different ability implementations
-- Unified interface for executing abilities
+Unified interface for executing abilities

 2. Visitor Pattern